This is a double allusion as Joe and Helen are also the first names of Shalhoub's own parents.

 In "Mr. Monk vs. the Cobra," gravedigger Chris Downey is supposed to be an American based on his name, but he is played by British actor Mark Sheppard.
 In the first scene where he has dialogue, his British accent is slipping.

 The first season, because it was filmed in Vancouver and Toronto, gave us lots of Canadian-sounding Californians, eh?
 These include Michael Hogan (Warren St. Claire in "Mr. Monk and the Candidate"), Linda Kash (Dolly Flint in "Mr. Monk and the Psychic"), Stephen McHattie (Lt.
-Adam Kirk in "Mr. Monk Goes to the Carnival"), Maria del Mar (Monica Waters in "Mr. Monk and the Other Woman"), and others.
+Adam Kirk in "Mr. Monk Goes to the Carnival"), Maria del Mar (Monica Waters in "Mr. Monk and the Other Woman").
+For the record, Randy Disher also counts since Jason Gray-Stanford comes from Vancouver, where the pilot was filmed.

 Tony Shalhoub was cabbie Antonio Scarpacci on Wings.
-He also played a Lebanese-American FBI agent working with Denzel Washington in The Siege, and was the comic relief of Jack Jeebs from the first two Men In Black movies.
+He also played a Lebanese-American FBI agent working with Denzel Washington in The Siege, and was the comic relief of pawnshop owner Jack Jeebs from the Men In Black movies, where he was subjected to Tommy Lee Jones blowing his head off multiple times.

 And a few familiar faces pop up throughout the series, including Adam Arkin as Dale the Whale, Simon Templeman and Michael Hogan in the pilot.